This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 This isn’t just any pineapple, I found this super cute cutting board at my favorite thrift store and I’ve been holding onto it for just the right upcycle.

-In my search of what to do with this sweet fruit.
+In my search for what to do with this sweet fruit.
 I saw pineapples in framed wall art, decorative pieces, fabric and well, on just about everything the last couple of years.
 I knew I wanted to paint the pineapple and/or make it into a chalkboard.
 That is until I saw geometric pineapple prints!
 That was the ah-ha moment when I knew just what my pineapple was meant to be!

 So I know what your thinking, I would love to make one of these but, how am I supposed to find a pineapple cutting board?
 Well, guess what there are tons online you can pick one from the link in the below supply list and paint your own!
 Let me show you how easy it is to do!